PayBreak/retailer-integration-guide/_includes/v4/notifications.md

 For HTML form based integration application ID could be linked to order using any received notification as any other communication with PayBreak is based on *application id*.

 It's important to note that by default, plain PHP, and some frameworks - including wordpress will _not_ parse the POST data when it's not sent through a form.
-Since this raw API communication is not sent by a form, you need to use PHP to manually extract the data from the raw response:
+You need to use PHP to manually extract the data from the raw response:

 ```php
 $notificationData = json_decode(file_get_contents("php://input"));